Hope In The Night

 As June helps her guest personally, she shares God’s heart and steps to solutions on topics like alcohol and drug abuse, anger, divorce, reconciliation, abortion, domestic violence, homosexuality, loneliness, self-worth, teenagers, and more.

-There are no in-studio guests on Hope In The Night − just June Hunt and her announcer/co-host, veteran Christian broadcaster Rich Hooper.
+There are no in-studio guests on Hope In The Night − just June Hunt and her announcer/co-host.
 The “guests” on this program are the callers, who are treated with careful respect.
 June’s compassionate and patient approach makes a lasting impact on the callers, giving them greater understanding of God’s Word and providing steps to solutions that help transform their lives.

 Hope In The Night has celebrated 20 years of late-night ministry.
 The program has been nominated as the National Religious Broadcasters’ “Talk Show of the Year” in 2007 and named “Radio Program of the Year” by station WDCX in Buffalo, New York in 2011.